 The mission of SOAR is simple – to save as many lives as we can.
-We partner with over 150 shelters and rescue groups across state lines to prevent shelter overpopulation, transfer animals safely, and find loving homes for as many animals as possible.
+We partner with over 150 shelters and rescue groups across state lines to safely transfer animals from overcrowded shelters to our adoption center, where we then find loving homes for as many animals as possible.

 SOAR By the Numbers